andreasbm/readme/readme/3-templates.md

     "bullets": [
-      "**Simple:** Extremely simple to use - so simple that it almost feels like magic!", "**Powerful:** Customize almost everything - add your own templates and variables if you like", "**Awesome:** The tool you don't know you need before you have many different repositories that all need maintanence" ]
+      "**Simple:** Extremely simple to use - so simple that it almost feels like magic!", "**Powerful:** Customize almost everything - add your own templates and variables if you like", "**Awesome:** The tool you don't know you need before you have many different repositories that all need maintenance" ]
   }
 }